-This Baker University student teacher demonstrates: N /0 1 2 3 4 5 Making Content Meaningful The ability to use the central concepts, tools of inquiry, and structure of the discipline as s/he teaches, creating learning opportunities, including integrated learning experiences that make these aspects of subject matter meaningful for all students.
-Human Development and Learning The ability to engage students in learning through the use of multiple and effective instructional strategies appropriate to students' developmental levels and knowledge of content.
-Diverse Learners The ability to use information about students' interests, abilities, skills, backgrounds, and peer relationships to make knowledge accessible to all students, including students with exceptionalities and diverse learners.
-Instructional Strategies The ability to use a variety of appropriate instructional strategies to encourage the students' development of critical thinking, problem solving, and reading.
-Motivation and Classroom Management 5.
+This Bak er University student teacher demonstrates: N/O 1 2 3 4 5 Making (Content Meaningful 1.
+The ability to use the central concepts, tools of inquiry, and structure of the discipline as s/he teaches, creating learning opportunities, including integrated learning experiences that make these aspects of subject matter meaningful for all students.
+Human D Development and Learning 2.
+The ability to engage students in learning through the use of multiple and effective instructional strategies appropriate to students' developmental levels and knowledge of content. - Diverse L 3.
+The ability to use information about students' interests, abilities, skills, backgrounds, and peer relationships to make knowledge accessible to all students, including students with exceptionalities and diverse learners. = 4.
+The ability to use a variety of appropriate instructional strategies to encourage the students' development of critical thinking, problem solving, and reading. - Motivatio on and Classroom Management 5.
 An understanding of individual and group motivation and student behavior that fosters positive and safe learning environments and encourages positive social interaction, active engagement in learning, and self motivation.
-Communication The ability to use his/her knowledge of effective verbal, nonverbal, and media communication techniques to foster active inquiry, collaboration, and supportive interaction in the classroom.
-Instructional Planning The ability to design and plan instruction based on knowledge of content and pedagogy, knowledge of students, knowledge of resources, and knowledge of learning goals.
-Assessment of Student Learning 8.
-The ability to use multiple types of both formal and informal assessment strategies to evaluate and ensure the continual development for all learners.
-Reflection and Professional Development 9.
-The professional skills, responsibilities, attitudes and ethical values of a reflective practitioner who continually evaluates the effects of his/her choices and actions on others (students, parents, and professionals in the learning community), actively seeking out opportunities to grow professionally, change as necessary and participate in the school improvement process.
-Collaboration 10.
-The ability to establish collegial relationships with school colleagues, parents, and agencies in the larger community to support students' learning and well being.
-Integrating Content 11.
-The ability to integrate across and within content fields to enrich the curriculum, develop reading and thinking skills, and facilitate all students' abilities to understand relationships between subject areas.
-Instructional Technology 12.
-The ability to use skills in technology to gather and analyze information, enhance instructional practice, facilitate professional productivity, assist with educational change, and help all students use instructional technology effectively This Baker University student teacher also demonstrates: N /0 1 2 3 4 5 The ability to receive and respond to suggestions and criticism.
-My teaching preparation was for: secondary; elementary; or PreK-12.
-Gender (M/F) Ethnic background (optional): African American; Asian; Caucasian; Hispanic; Native American; Other r.
-Year completed Baker Teacher Education Program Please respond to the following questions using a scale of 1 to 5 (1=not at all to 5=very well) 1.
-Were you pleased with the Baker Teacher Education Program? - 2.
-How well did Baker prepare you for the teaching occupation? - Comments can be made on the back of this page.
-Thank you for participating in this survey.
+Commun 6.
+The ability to use his/her knowledge of effective verbal, nonverbal, and media communication techniques to foster active inquiry, collaboration, and supportive interaction in the classroom. - onal Planning 7.
+The ability to design and plan instruction based on knowledge of content and pedagogy, knowledge of students, knowledge of resources, and knowledge of learning goals. nt of Student Learning = 8.
+The ability to use multiple types of both formal and informal assessment strategies to evaluate and ensure the continual development for all learners. - Reflection n and Professional Development 9.
+The professional skills, responsibilities, attitudes and ethical values of a reflective practitioner who continually evaluates the effects of his/her choices and actions on others (students, parents, and professionals in the learning community), actively seeking out opportunities to grow professionally, change as necessary and participate in the school improvement process. = Collabora • • • • 10.
+The ability to establish collegial relationships with school colleagues, parents, and agencies in the larger community to support students' learning and well being. = ng Content 11.
+The ability to integrate across and within content fields to enrich the curriculum, develop reading and thinking skills, and facilitate all students' abilities to understand relationships between subject areas. - 12.
+The ability to use skills in technology to gather and analyze information, enhance instructional practice, facilitate professional productivity, assist with educational change, and help all students use instructional technology effectively - This Bak er University student teacher also demonstrates: N/O 1 2 3 4 5 The ability to receive and respond to suggestions and criticism. - My teachi ng preparation was for:secondary;elementary; or PreK-12.
+Gender (M/ F) Ethnic bac ckground (optional): African American; Asian; Caucasian; Hispanic; Native American; Other.
+Year com pleted Baker Teacher Education Program Please res pond to the following questions using a scale of 1 to 5 (1=not at all to 5=very well) 1.
+Were ye ou pleased with the Baker Teacher Education Program? - 2.
+How w vell did Baker prepare you for the teaching occupation?
+Comments can be made on the back of this page.
+Thank you for participating in this survey